-- BEST FOR MOST PURPOSES: SentrySafe FireProof and Waterproof Safe with Digital Keypad
+- BEST OVERALL: SentrySafe SFW123GDC Fireproof and Waterproof Safe

 - RUNNER-UP: Viking Security Safe VS-25BL Biometric Safe

 Choosing a Theft-Proof Safe for Valuables

-For a coin collection, cash, collectibles, or similar items likely to be targeted in a burglary, get a safe designed to keep the bad guys out.
-Burglary safes may be rated based on construction and ability to thwart attempts to get inside with hammers, chisels, or drills.
+Home safes are often rated based on their construction and ability to thwart forced-entry attempts.
 Sometimes ratings are given by the global safety consulting and certification company Underwriters Laboratories (UL), but not all safes on the market are rated.
 Generally, the higher the rating, the heavier and thicker the safe’s walls and door—and the higher the rating, the higher the cost.

 Ratings you are likely to see include: